qiuhuaqi/qiuhuaqi.com/_posts/2017-7-3-gce-jupyter.md

 >If you have previous knowledge on SSH and prefer not to use `gcloud` tool to handle the connection, check out [this page](https://cloud.google.com/compute/docs/instances/connecting-to-instance) for more details.

-## 3. Start Jupyter Notebook on instance and work in local browser
+## 3. Start Jupyter Notebook on VM and work in local browser
 Now we have a running VM instance on GCE.
 The next thing to do is to write codes and run computations on the VM.
 Of course, you can use your favoriate Linux based light-weight text editors (vim, nano etc.) to edit code/script and run them by kernel using command line.
 But, it would be nice if we can have a IDE to do that.
 IPython notebook is such a great tool that we can use.

 **Step 1: Check Jupyter Notebook and IPython installation**